charryh100/charryh100/README.md

 ### Hi there 👋

-**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/air3ee) represent my journey :running_man:.
-I am a 🚀 Technology Enthusiastic.
+**Happy to see you here!** :star_struck: <br> I am a 🚀 Technology Enthusiastic.
 I'm dealing with ⚡ web development.
 I work I do this as a small business owner that invest in startups.💪.

 **Languages and Tools:**